Advertisement

 When you think of dog breeds developed in Germany, you might think of the German Shepherd or the German Shorthaired Pointer.
 You’re correct, but there are many more German breeds.

 Did you know that Germany is the third biggest producer of dog breeds in the world, only outmatched by France and Great Britain?
 So many of our favourite breeds today originated in Germany, and like many things German, they are incredible!
-Let’s take a closer look at a few of the most beloved German dogs.
+Let’s take a closer look at a few of the most beloved German dog breeds.

 The Great Dane